kzrbill/gocd-plugin-webhooker/README.md

-# GoCD Webhooker Plugin
+# GoCD Webhooks Plugin

-Simple webhook plugin so go can send stage status update to your rest API.
+Simple webhooks plugin so go can send stage status update to your rest API.

 Configure a rest endpoint to receive POST request from go with payloads that look like this: